ngeiswei/ardour/gtk2_ardour/tracker/README.md

 ## TODO

-- [ ] Fix automation of different processors
 - [ ] Deal with `***` in a proper manner (using the  "Overwrite *" button)
 - [ ] Final off note management fixes (look for NEXT)
 - [ ] Have the playhead move only stop notes coming from the tracks, not the